-Local Nature Reserves (LNR's) support wildlife and natural features that are important at the local level.
+- Local Nature Reserves (LNR's) support wildlife and natural features that are important at the local level.
 These sites provide opportunities for learning and enjoyment to local communities and are a valuable element of the hierarchical network of protective nature conservation designations across the district.
-The Council, under the provisions of the National Parks and Access to the Countryside Act 1949, will seek to declare further Local Nature Reserves where considered appropriate.
-To date two LNR's have been declared:

-- (i) Marylands Local Nature Reserve.
+The Council, under the provisions of the National Parks and Access to the Countryside Act 1949, will declare further Local Nature Reserves where considered appropriate.
+To date four LNR's have been declared: - Kendall Park (Hullbridge Foreshore).
+Declared by the Council in 1995.
+Managed by Hullbridge Parish Council. - ii.
+Hockley Woods.
+Declared by the Council in 1995.
+Managed by the District Council. - iii.
+Marylands Local Nature Reserve.
 Declared by the Council in January 2000.
-Managed by Hockley Parish Council; and - (ii) Magnolia Nature Reserve.
-Declared by the Council in March 1999.Managed by Hawkwell Parish Council.

-An extension of the Southend on Sea Foreshore Local Nature Reserve into the Rochford District to include the Maplin Bund is due to be declared.
+Managed by Hockley Parish Council; and - iv.
+Magnolia Nature Reserve.
+Declared by the Council in March 1999.
+Managed by Hawkwell Parish Council. - An extension of the Southend on Sea Foreshore Local Nature Reserve into the Rochford District to include the Maplin Bund is due to be declared.

-In addition to these statutory sites Essex Wildlife Trust owns nature reserves at Lion Creek and Lower Raypits, Canewdon.

-Wildlife Sites (previously referred to as SINC's) are non-statutory sites of local nature conservation importance.
+- 8.31 In addition to these statutory sites Essex Wildlife Trust owns nature reserves at Lion Creek and Lower Raypits, Canewdon. - 8.32 Wildlife Sites (previously referred to as SINC's) are non-statutory sites of local nature conservation importance.
 They are given protection by their inclusion in the Local Plan.
 The sites are identified on a series of maps prepared by the Essex Wildlife Trust, which are published in association with this Local Plan as supplementary guidance.
 (LPSPG).

-POLICY NR8 - LOCAL NATURE RESERVES AND WILDLIFE SITES

-Proposals for development which would adversely affect areas identified as Local Nature Reserves or Wildlife Sites, will not be permitted unless it can be demonstrated that the justification for the proposal clearly outweighs the need to safeguard the nature conservation value of the site and appropriate compensatory measures can be provided.
+POLICY NR8 - LOCAL NATURE RESERVES AND WILDLIFE SITES Proposals for development which would adversely affect areas identified as Local Nature Reserves or Wildlife Sites, will not be permitted unless it can be demonstrated that the justification for the proposal clearly outweighs the need to safeguard the nature conservation value of the site and appropriate compensatory measures can be provided.